theravenstone/discord-webhook-ip-logger/README.md

 - Upload the index.php file to your server
 - Open the IP/URL of your server in a browser

+## Free Hosting
+You can host the php file on https://000webhost.com for free

 ## Disclaimer
 The user github.com/theravenstone is not responsible for the use of this code!